-Trump bragged on hot mic about being able to grope women
+Trump issues defiant apology for lewd remarks

 "Whoa!"
 Trump says.
 "I've gotta use some tic tacs, just in case I start kissing her.
 You know I'm automatically attracted to beautiful -- I just start kissing them.
 It's like a magnet.
 Just kiss.
 I don't even wait."

-"And when you're a star they let you do it.
+"And when you're a star, they let you do it.
 You can do anything ...
 Grab them by the pussy.
 You can do anything," Trump says.

 "Whatever you want," says another voice.